Charly García: Serú Girán (1978–1982)

-One of the songs on Peperina is titled "Llorando en el espejo" ("Crying in the mirror"), and contains a phrase that says "La línea blanca se terminó/no hay señales en tus ojos y estoy/llorando en el espejo..." ("The white line is up, /(there are) no signs in your eyes and I'm/crying in the mirror...").
-With its sad melody, the tears, the mirror, and that "white line", the song seems to portray cocaine addiction.
-At the time, these lyrics did not draw much attention.
+One of the songs on Peperina, titled "Llorando en el espejo" ("Crying in The Mirror"), contained the famous verse: "La línea blanca se terminó/no hay señales en tus ojos y estoy/llorando en el espejo..." ("The white line is up/there are no signs in your eyes/and I'm crying in the mirror..."), portraying cocaine addiction in clear terms.
+At the time, these lyrics did not attract much attention from military censors.